Wednesday 5th February at 3.30pm

 Set and costume design by Louie Whitemore

-Sound design by Max Pappenheim
+Sound designer/Composer Max Pappenheim

 Associate direction by Cat Robey

 “The new light above my table is a great improvement.
 With all this darkness around me I feel less alone… In a way.”

 Trevor Nunn directs three of Samuel Beckett’s finest short plays – as funny as they are poignant.

 In Krapp’s Last Tape, starring James Hayes, Krapp prepares to celebrate his 69th birthday by recording his annual tape.
 But first, Krapp pulls out an old tape recording, made on his 39th birthday – a recording which recalls an even earlier tape, made in Krapp’s youth.

 Eh Joe features the voice of the celebrated Beckett specialist, Lisa Dwan, as she provokes and jokes with the ageing Joe, played by Irish film and theatre star, Niall Buggy.